woodser/monero-java/README.md

 TimeUnit.SECONDS.sleep(10); // let the wallet refresh
 boolean isConfirmed = walletRPC.getTx(sentTx.getId()).isConfirmed();

-// create a request to send funds to multiple destinations in the JNI wallet MoneroSendRequest request = new MoneroSendRequest()
+// create a request to send funds from the RPC wallet to multiple destinations in the JNI wallet MoneroSendRequest request = new MoneroSendRequest()
         .setAccountIndex(1)                           // send from account 1
         .setSubaddressIndices(0, 1)                   // send from subaddreses in account 1